mattj-io/blog/content/post/lxd-openstack-cloudinit-pt2.md

 +--------------------------------------+------+-------------+
 ```

-Now we need to add a rule to the security group for SSH access.
-I'm going to allow from any address, but in production situations you may want to restrict that a bit more.
+Now we need to add a rule to the security group for web access.

 ```
 (openstack)MacBook-Pro:DCOS matt$ nova secgroup-add-rule web tcp 80 80 0.0.0.0/0